Strong and Hiding Distributed Certification of Bipartiteness: Introduction

-Another related model is the \emph{resilient labeling scheme}, a type of distributed proof system (specifically, a proof-labeling scheme) that considers the scenario where the certificates of up to \( f \) nodes are erased.
-This model was introduced by \cite{fischer2022explicit} in the context of studying trade-offs between certificate sizes and verification rounds.
-(See also the recent paper by \cite{censor2025near}.)
+\paragraph{Resilient labeling schemes.} Another related model is the \emph{resilient labeling scheme}, a type of distributed proof system (specifically, a proof-labeling scheme) that considers the scenario where the certificates of up to \( f \) nodes are erased.
+This model was introduced by \textcite{fischer2022explicit} in the context of studying trade-offs between certificate sizes and verification rounds.
+(See also the recent paper by \textcite{censor2025near}.)
 The key idea is to design a distributed algorithm in which nodes can reconstruct their original labels from the remaining ones, even after some certificates have been erased.
-This can be achieved using error-correcting codes and techniques based in graph partitions.
-Unlike our model, resilient labeling schemes impose a requirement on \emph{completeness} rather than \emph{soundness}.
-Specifically, in \emph{yes-instances}, all nodes must accept the verification, even when a subset of nodes has lost their certificates.
+This can be achieved using error-correcting codes and techniques based on graph partitions.
+Unlike our model, resilient labeling schemes impose a requirement on \emph{completeness} rather than \emph{soundness}; specifically, in \emph{yes-instances}, all nodes must accept the verification, even when a subset of nodes has lost their certificates.
 However, no constraints are imposed on \emph{soundness} as we propose in this article.

-There are several articles that deal with lower bounds related to $k$-coloring, beyond the trivial upper bound of $\lceil \log k \rceil$ bits (i.e. give each node its color in a proper $k$-coloring). \cite{goos2016locally} show that any LCP deciding whether the chromatic number of a graph is strictly greater than $3$ requires certificates of size $\tilde{\Omega}(n^2)$.
-On the other hand, \cite{bousquet24_local_stacs} demonstrated that, in the $d$-round LCP model, certificates of size $\Omega((\log k)/d)$ are necessary.
-Furthermore, restricted to the anonymous model with a one-round verification, the authors show that $\lceil \log k \rceil$ bits are necessary, which exactly matches the lower bound.
+\paragraph{\boldmath $k$-colorability.} Certain previous articles are concerned with proving lower bounds for $k$-coloring, where for standard LCPs we have a trivial upper bound of $\ceil{\log k}$ bits (i.e., give each node its color in a proper $k$-coloring). \textcite{goos2016locally} show that any LCP deciding whether the chromatic number of a graph is strictly greater than $3$ requires certificates of size $\tilde{\Omega}(n^2)$.
+Meanwhile, \textcite{bousquet24_local_stacs} showed that, in the $d$-round LCP model, certificates of size $\Omega((\log k)/d)$ are necessary.
+Furthermore, for the anonymous model with single-round verification, the authors show that $\ceil{\log k}$ bits are necessary, which matches the trivial upper bound.

 In this work, we ask whether any distributed proof that a graph is $k$-colorable \emph{necessarily leaks} a proper $k$-coloring of the graph.
 This question may be related to the minimum certificate size required to prove that a graph is $k$-colorable, but it is not the same.
-Indeed, it is possible that in order to achieve strong and hiding LCPs for $k$-coloring, we need certificates that are strictly larger than those required to certify the property without any additional conditions.
+In fact, it may be the case that achieving strong and hiding LCPs for $k$-coloring requires certificates that are strictly larger than those needed to certify the property without any additional conditions, as we will see in our main results.